ojoaobraga/AspNet-Contact-Registration-System/README.md

 <br />

-### 🚀 Objetivo do projeto
+### 🚀 Project objective
-Este repositório tem como objetivo reunir estudos e práticas de desenvolvimento utilizando ASP.NET Core com foco em backend C#.
+This repository aims to bring together studies and development practices using ASP.NET Core with a focus on the C# backend.
-O projeto também integra o uso do banco de dados MySQL, aplicando conceitos modernos de arquitetura de software e boas práticas no desenvolvimento de APIs RESTful.
+The project also integrates the use of the MySQL database, applying modern software architecture concepts and best practices in the development of RESTful APIs.
-Além disso, busca-se aprimorar habilidades em tecnologias como Entity Framework Core, injeção de dependência, e desenvolvimento ágil, visando consolidar conhecimento e compartilhar com a comunidade.
+In addition, we seek to improve skills in technologies such as Entity Framework Core, dependency injection, and agile development, aiming to consolidate knowledge and share it with the community.

 <br />

-### 💫 Status do Projeto
+### 💫 Project Status
-🚧 Em construção... 🚧
+🚧 Under construction... 🚧

 <br />

 ### Features
-- [x] Cadastro de contatos
+- [x] Contact registration
-- [x] Listagem de contatos
+- [x] Contact list
-- [x] Deleção de contatos
+- [x] Deletion of contacts
-- [x] Alteração de contatos
+- [x] Changing contacts
-- [x] Paginação / Filtro de busca
+- [x] Pagination / Search filter
-- [ ] Cadastro de Usuários
+- [ ] User Registration
-- [ ] Tela de login
+- [ ] Login screen
-- [ ] Seção do Usuário
+- [ ] User Section
-- [ ] Controle de perfil
+- [ ] Profile control
-- [ ] Criptografia senha de usuários
+- [ ] User password encryption
-- [ ] Tela para redefinição de senha
+- [ ] Password reset screen
-- [ ] Envio de E-mail SMTP
+- [ ] SMTP Email Sending
-- [ ] Tela para alterar senha
+- [ ] Screen to change password
-- [ ] Relacionamento entre tabelas
+- [ ] Relationship between tables
 - [ ] MODAL

 <br />